Why Trump didn't get a mugshot — and wasn't even technically arrested — at his arraignment

 Similar to the New York case, Trump did not need to post bail, but the court may impose restrictions on him, Klieman said.
 The GOP presidential candidate did not have to surrender his passport and is not restricted from travel either within the U.S. or internationally.
 But the court also said Trump is not allowed to communicate with codefendant Walt Nauta specifically about the facts of the case.
 During the New York arraignment, conditions were not set.

-The former president was indicted last week on 37 counts related to sensitive documents brought from the White House to his Mar-a-Lago golf club.
+The former president was indicted last week on 37 counts related to sensitive documents brought from the White House to his Mar-a-Lago club and alleged efforts to obstruct the investigation.

 Pat Milton, Graham Kates and Rob Legare contributed to this report.